Platform-OS/platformos-documentation/pages/getting-started/pages/layouts.md

 {% endraw %}

+This layout will just render content of the page and it is equivalent of passing `layout_name: ''` in the page definition.

 ## Usual example

-At minimum, the content of the layout would look like this:
+Most common use case of layout is to actually place something before and after content of the page:

 {% raw %}

 ```liquid